 - A number of our academics offer MSc projects in collaboration with our industrial partners.

 Our Department's Centre for Vision, Speech and Signal Processing is internationally renowned, with over 120 researchers working in the fields of deep learning, computer vision, signal processing and robotics.
-Their forward-thinking research is reflected in the course content which is frequently updated with the latest developments.
-Uniquely, our robotics material integrates with Surrey Space Centre, building in our specialisms of space robotics.
+Their forward-thinking research is reflected in the course content, which is frequently updated with the latest developments.
+Uniquely, our robotics material integrates with Surrey Space Centre, building on our specialisms of space robotics.

-We link with innovative firms in machine learning, computer vision and gaming including Sony, Microsoft and the broader industry, where skills such as deep learning are in great demand.
+At Surrey, we have links with innovative companies in machine learning, computer vision and gaming including Sony, Microsoft and the broader industry, where skills such as deep learning are in great demand.

 Academic year structure